mbg-unsw/sphras/README.md

 Fifteen minutes on some useful R packages.

-Delivered to the UNSW School of Population Health R Appreciation Society meeting on 9 Octboer 2023.
+Delivered to the UNSW School of Population Health R Appreciation Society meeting on 9 October 2023.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]